The Comprehensive 2022 Update on Office-Based Primary Care Medicine

 This year’s lectures and workshops are fully updated with a focus on the most important clinical challenges affecting the practice of primary care medicine in 2022.
 Comprehensive updates of all aspects of COVID-19 will be provided.
 Highlights are summarized below.

 Best practices for treating challenging conditions

 - Guidelines for hypertension and lipid care

 - Practical pointers for treating diabetes

-- Updates on screening for breast, colorectal, lung, prostate and cervical cancer
+- Updates on screening for breast, colorectal, lung, cervical, and prostate cancer

 - Congestive heart failure, coronary artery disease, and atrial fibrillation

 - Update on treating headaches

 - Rheumatoid arthritis, giant cell arteritis and polymyalgia rheumatica